bhushan-ucsf/terraform-hetzner-k8s-kubeone/README.md

-# Mastodon Terraform - Hetzner KubeOne Cluster
+# MasMammoth (remaned from Mastadon) todon Terraform - Hetzner KubeOne Cluster

 Terraform module for creating a Kubernetes cluster in Hetzner using KubeOne.